Unwind & Indulge: Luxury Freycinet Accommodation for A Truly Glam Escape

 Saffire

-This all-inclusive luxury resort is a jewel of the peninsula, boasting a string of accolades, including the title of the world’s best luxury hotel.
+This all-inclusive luxury resort is a jewel of the peninsula, boasting a long list of global travel accolades.
 Saffire’s 20 suites are impeccably designed, with private pavilions featuring plunge pools and the option of an in-suite dinner prepared by a personal chef.

 2532 Coles Bay Road,Coles Bay